pviotti/sayit/README.md

     --help                display this list of options.
 ```
 At the first use you're required to run the setup wizard (`./sayit --setup`)
-and enter the configuration parameters of your Azure Cognitive Services subscription,
+and enter the configuration parameters of your Azure Cognitive Services resource,
-which are the subscription Id and the region moniker.
+which are the subscription key (which you can find in the Azure portal)
+and the region identifier (see [here][regionid]).
 SayIt will store these parameters in the configuration folder of the current
 user (e.g. `~/.config/` in Linux) as an [App Setting XML file][appsetting].